dennytrumpet/juicyproject/README.md

 # Dennis's Juicy Project
-Answering questions using the Nutritionix API.
+A little project using flask, bootstrap, and mostly jQuery, to answer questions with the Nutritionix API.

 ## Running Locally